toUpperCase78/formula1-datasets/README.md

 ## Season Analyses

-**2021 Season analysis is in progress; thus it will be available here in the future!**
+**2021 Season analyses is FINALLY HERE!
+It is fully worthwhile to read everything to learn what happened in the previous season!** Please, click on the file _F1_2021Season_Analysis.ipynb_ and I'm sure you'll be satisfied!

 Meanwhile, you can read everything about the 2020 Season analyses by clicking on the related file: _F1_2020season_analysis.ipynb_.